 travelling the globe indefinitely, connecting, eating, being merry, welcoming and being welcomed

-Check out my profile on Be Welcome (http://www.bewelcome.org/members/meganritaroberts) and get involved in that community, as it has the true 'heart' of couchsurfing happening!
+Check out my profile on Be Welcome (http://www.bewelcome.org/members/meganritaroberts) and if you want to be hosted by me, please send me a message there.
+I now pay little attention to my CS requests as I do not want to participate as wholeheartedly in the now much more commercial CS community.
+I started receiving way too many requests that had no personality, were copy-pasted or mentioned nothing about why the requester wanted to stay.
+Why not get involved in that community, as it has the true 'heart' of couchsurfing happening!
 If you want to get in touch with me, I'd encourage you to use that medium first :).

 My life story?
 I was born in a small town.
 I lived in a house on top of a big green hill that overlooked vegie gardens, a goat farm and more big green hills.
 I have grown up to be a calm, interested and friendly person who likes greenery and has a penchant for learning new things!